adonisjs/v6-docs/content/docs/experimental/vite.md

 └── images
 ```

-The vite output will be written to the `public/assets` folder.
+The vite output will be in the `public/assets` folder.
 We choose the `/assets` subdirectory so you can continue using the `public` folder for other static files you wish not to process using Vite.

 ## Starting the dev server